 - Quality content, focused on value and relevance.

 Nevertheless, remember that the simpler, the better.
-The objective of a funnel marketing is not to be the most comprehensive, but the most effective.
-So try to optimize each brick as much as possible before implementing new ones.
+The objective of a funnel marketing is not to be the most comprehensive, but rather the most effective.
+So try to correctly put in place each brick, optimizing the process as much as possible, before implementing new ones.